torvalds/linux/Documentation/spi/spidev.rst

 by having kernel code remove the SPI device, probably by removing the driver for its SPI controller (so its spi_master vanishes).

-Since this is a standard Linux device driver -- even though it just happens to expose a low level API to userspace -- it can be associated with any number of devices at a time.
+Since this is a standard GNU/Linux device driver -- even though it just happens to expose a low level API to userspace -- it can be associated with any number of devices at a time.
 Just provide one spi_board_info record for each such SPI device, and you'll get a /dev device node for each device.